 There is a mandatory structure project running over the entire course.
 There are three mandatory scheduled sessions for the project work (P1, P2, P3).
-The project sessions are mainly given on campus in the computer room RB33 at Albanova, but the afternoons on Sep 23 and 29 are online (Zoom) due to scheduling reasons (RB33 was not available).
+The project sessions are on campus in the computer room RB33 at Albanova.
 Each project session is given at four separate occasions, 2 hours each (occasion A-D).
 It is mandatory to attend one of these occasions for each project session P1-P3.
 A considerable part of the structure project is also performed outside scheduled hours.